AmadeusRelay/AmadeusRelayFrontend/README.md

 given that for the second alternative, the private key would be obtained by some configuration of the system and for the third, would be obtained through web3, using web3.eth.coinbase.

-With the signed order, the next step is to convert ETH in WETH, if you need to, allow the 0x to interact with your funds and post the order for the relayer to complete it
+With the signed order, the next step are convert ETH in WETH (if you need to), allow the 0x to interact with your funds and post the order for the relayer to complete it

 #### STEP 5: Converting ETH in WETH